 Dealing with divorce is challenging, and spouses contemplating divorce must make important decisions that will have profound impacts on their lives and their children’s lives for years to come.
 Stress is normal, and if you have questions about where to even begin, you are not alone.

-At Hirsch & Ehlenberger PC, we understand your situation.
+We understand your situation.
 Our attorneys have decades of experience representing clients throughout the divorce process in Northern Virginia, and we know just how difficult going through a divorce can be.
 While our primary focus is on the legal aspects of divorce, we are sensitive to the financial and emotional impacts of getting divorced, as well.
 Our goal with each client is to provide sound, personalized advice focused on securing a favorable outcome quickly, cost-effectively, and without unwarranted hostility.

-Options for Getting Divorced in Virginia
+Options for Getting Divorced in Northern Virginia

 Among the numerous preliminary considerations when preparing for a divorce is the question of how your divorce will proceed.
 While your spouse will necessarily play a role in choosing the method you use to get divorced, it is important – especially at this early stage – to assert yourself and focus on pursuing the method that will best serve your long-term interests.
 Spouses in Virginia generally have four options when it comes to getting divorced: